Zapratkyn/webserv/README.md

 - The server uses the header to identify the requested location and method

-- If the location is a url (ending with .html/.htm/.php), the server checks the url list and sends either the corresponding page or the 404 page
+- If the location is a url (ending with .html/.htm/.php), the server checks the url list and sends either the corresponding page or the 404 page, then goes back to the main loop

-- In any other case, the server sends a sample "Hello from the server" page

-- Back to the main loop

 - Searching for localhost:[any_set_port]/kill properly stops the server, frees what needs to be freed, displays a message in the terminal and show a relevant page to the user in the browser

+- In any other case, the server sends a sample "Hello from the server" page and goes back to the main loop

+NB : I need to find a way to apply the favicon and the stylesheet to the displayed pages

 NB2 : I'm not sure about the allowed methods for the locations.
 Either I won't let the user look for direct url or I'll update any page linked to a location if methods other than GET are specified in the location block.